Rodney Boykin named Southern Guilford football coach

 In 2021, Boykin had the same position at Spring Lake Overhills for a Jaguars team that went 3-6 and 3-4 in conference play.

-From 2017-spring 2021, he was the special teams coordinator at Rockingham County under Brad Baker.
+From 2017 to the spring of 2021, he was the special teams coordinator at Rockingham County under Brad Baker.
 In four seasons, the Cougars went a combined 17-25 and made the playoffs the first year in 2017.

 Boykin’s college experience includes seven years at Concordia (2008-2010) and Doane (2011-2014).